 Models like (1) are under-identified without additional restrictions.
-To identify government spending shocks, the fiscal policy literature has mainly followed two approaches: (i) a recursive identification scheme, and (ii) a narrative identification scheme.
+To identify the effect of government spending shocks, the fiscal policy literature has followed two main approaches:12 (i) a recursive identification scheme in a VAR, or (ii) a narrative identification scheme with Local Projections.
 In this paper, we will consider both alternatives, which is important to put our results in the context of the literature.
+For ease of exposition, we will discuss the two main identification schemes in a linear context, postponing the introduction of non-linear effects to the following sections.